fstark/blog/content/blog/plotty/plotty.md

 PROMPT=`echo $PROMPT | sed -e 's/\\/[0-9]*$//g'`
 ```

+### The MidJourney prompt

+MidJourney generates images that are not generally suitable for tracing.
+Howver, by asking him nicely, we can get stuff that is pretty close.
+Here is the output of:

+``/imagine PENGUIN FROM PENGUINDRUM black and white line art constant thickness simple children coloring book``:

+{% blogimage "img/penguin-midjourney.png", "A reasonable set of images for tracing" %}

+So, it is just a matter of adding ", black and white, line art, constant thickness, simple, children coloring book" to the PB-700 acquired prompt and sending this to MidJourney to imagine.

+Sounds easy, right?

 ### Calling MidJourney

-Now we "just" have to call the midjourney API to get an image for that prompt.
-This is the role of the ``midjourney/sendrequest.sh`` shell script.

-It would be pretty simple if midjourney had an API.
+Well, it would be pretty simple if midjourney had an API.
 But it is 2023, and not even multi-billion valuation startups are able to implement simple JSON APIs.

+MidJourney *only API is Discord*.
+You have to enter the command in a discord channel for MidJourney to answer.
+Read this again.

+So, sure, it is easy, there is an API to send messages to discord channels, right?
+Right?

+Well, not exactly.
+The only thing you can do is create a bot to ask a question in a channel.
+So I have to create a private discord channel and use a bot to tell midjourney to generate an image.

+So I did just that.

+And it doesn't work.

+{% blogimage "img/you-didnt-think-it-would-be-that-easy.jpg", "A developer interacting with MidJourney and Discord" %}

+You see, there are companies out there which only business model is to provide a sane API to midjourney. [*For $40 a month*](https://www.thenextleg.io/).

+Because, you see, the MidJourney bot will not reply to requests sent by bots.

+Some people just hacked and used the underlying Discord JSON API, but this isn't allowed by the TOS, and can lead to *termination of accounts*.

+Here I present you my solution, the mighty ``midjourney/sendrequest.sh`` shell script.
+You're free to wrap it into a REST API and sell it $39 a month.

 ```sh
 #!/bin/bash